possiblynaught/dnscrypt-proxy_config_generator/README.md

 # dnscrypt-proxy config generator

-Generates a .toml config file for [dnscrypt-proxy2](https://github.com/DNSCrypt/dnscrypt-proxy) with random ODoH and Anonymous DNS server/relay configs.
+Generates a .toml config file for [dnscrypt-proxy 2](https://github.com/DNSCrypt/dnscrypt-proxy) with random ODoH and Anonymous DNS server/relay configs.

 ## USE

-To run this standalone config generator, please download or clone the repo, enter the *dnscrypt-proxy_config_generator* folder and run the script:
+To run this standalone config generator, please download or clone the repo, enter the *dnscrypt-proxy_config_generator/* folder and run the script:

 ```bash
 # To generate a mix of both Anonymous DNS and Oblivious DNS over HTTPS routes: